 Bariatric Surgery Seminars

 Our online weight-loss seminar provides you with the information you need to understand your options for bariatric surgery in Kansas City.
-The video below features weight-loss surgeons from The University of Kansas Health System who explain the weight-loss surgery process, as well as the possible risks, complications and results.
+The video below features weight-loss surgeons from The University of Kansas Health System who explain the weight-loss surgery process, including risks, complications and results.

 Dr. Sidney Hu: I want to congratulate you for taking the first step towards a new and healthier future.
 You have a long road ahead, but it is a journey well worth taking.
 This informational seminar is not simply a mandatory step in the weight-loss surgery process.
 It is a valuable, informational tool for you to reference throughout your journey.
 This seminar covers the following topics, facts about obesity, weight-loss surgery procedures and risks, life after surgery and planning the next steps toward surgery.
 So please, continue on, feel free to take notes, and share any questions you may have with our team.
 We look forward to working with you throughout this incredible journey.